CitronBaBa/demos-in-C-and-Java/Turtlebay/Read_Me.txt

-The program is a combination of parser interpreter and graphical interface: you type in a "turtle" language and turtle will move around the screen to avoid collision with rabbits standard version : focus on parser and testing extended version : focus on make it a game
+The program is a combination of parser interpreter and graphical interface: you type in a "turtle" language and turtle will move around the screen to avoid collision with rabbits standard version : focus on parser and testing extended version : focus on making it a game

 Basic Commands: